GET YOURSELF TESTED!

 NDSU Student Health Service

 ABSTINENCE: Not everyone chooses to have sex.
-Some people choose to abstain to avoid any risk of pregnancy or sexually transmitted infection (STI).
+Some people choose to abstain to avoid any risk of pregnancy or sexually transmitted disease (STD).
 Some choose to abstain because of their beliefs or values.
 Some abstain because they simply are not ready for intercourse.
-Remember, abstinence is the only 100% certain way of not becoming pregnant or acquiring a sexually transmitted infection.
+Remember, abstinence is the only 100% certain way of not becoming pregnant or acquiring a sexually transmitted disease.

 You have the right to have your values and limits respected.